Eomys/pyleecan-doc/Tests_Turorials/how.to.use.pytest.md

 ## How to run the tests ?

-To run the tests, you need to open a terminal, go into the folder which contains PYLEECAN and execute the command:
+To run the tests, open a terminal, go into the folder which contains PYLEECAN and execute the command:
 ```
 python -m pytest
 ```

 ## Go Further

-Pytest allow to put makrs on tests.
+Pytest allow to put markers on tests.
 [Here is a tutorial for Pyleecan.](https://github.com/BenjaminGabet/pyleecan-doc/blob/patch-1/Tests_Turorials/how.to.use.marks.md)